al-caveman/cavemancms/content_raw/food/article.md

 in order to take maximum money.
 It is no longer _only_ nutritional.
 It is now _partly_ nutritional, and _partly_ wasteful to fool idiots to get a slice of their money (almost everyone on this planet).

+## now wat?

+We need to find a principled methodology to objectively guide us on the process of creating perfect food.
+I will keep you updated when I nail this.
+Plz stay tuned.